xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	returns "true" for the empty string, "" otherwise.

 $or{...}
-	logical shortcutting or of its arguments - returns first non-empty argument
+	logical short-cutting "or" of its arguments - returns first non-empty argument

 Control: